One entire month in Italy

-My german longtime girlfriend and I pointed our Citron Ente towards Italy.
+My german longtime girlfriend and I had gotten married in March.
+This was our honeymoon.
+We pointed our Citron Ente towards Italy.

 The plan was to sleep every other day in the vehicle and stay in cheap pensions other days.

 We stopped at Lago di Garda and played on the lake for a day on air mattresses.
+The air mattress thing will always be a fond special memory.
 We met some Italian young folks and stayed up drinking wine all evening and crashed in the car at the campgrounds.

 I woke up with the worst case of cotton mouth ever.
 I watched the Italian people drinking out of the spigot there and needed to get rid of the cotton mouth.
 What a giant mistake.
 The water there had many germs in it and the Italians had built up an immunity to them and I did not have such a tolerance.
 Two days of 103 degree fever and throwing up and runs later we were back on the road.